fvarrui/website-demo/README.md

-# website-demo
+# WebSite Demo

-Demo of publishing a website on GitHub
+Demo of publishing a static website on GitHub.